-Hyacinth can be expected to survive the winter in USDA Hardiness Zones 3 to 9.
-They may need some winter protection in zones lower than 5 and some pre-chilling in Zones above 7, depending on the variety.
-Unfortunately, hyacinths are short-lived and will probably only last 3 or 4 years.
+Hyacinth can be expected to survive the winter in USDA plant hardiness zones 3 through 9.
+They may need some winter protection in zones lower than 5, and some pre-chilling in zones above 7, depending on the variety.
+Unfortunately, hyacinths are short-lived and will probably last only three or four years.

-Size always depends on the variety you are growing and the growing conditions, but most hyacinths reach a mature size of about 6 to 12 inches tall and 4 to 9 inches wide.
+The mature size of hyacinth plants depends on the variety you are growing and the growing conditions.
+In general, most hyacinths reach a mature size of about 6 to 12 inches tall and 4 to 9 inches wide.

 Planting Hyacinth Bulbs

 Hyacinth bulbs are not particular about soil pH, but they do best in a soil that is neutral to slightly acidic.
 They will not tolerate wet soils.
 Hyacinth bulbs contain a substance that can cause an itchy skin reaction in some people.
 If you are sensitive, wear gloves when handling the bulbs.

 Planting Hyacinth Bulbs in the Ground

 Most varieties of hyacinth bulbs are fairly large.
 Plant them pointed-end up, about three times as deep as they are wide.
-For most varieties, this will be 7 to 8 inches deep.
-They can be planted shallower in warmer areas, where they will need to be dug and chilled if you want them to bloom again.
-Give hyacinths some room to spread out by spacing them about 5 to 6 inches apart.
+For most varieties, this will be 7 to 8 inches deep, although they can be planted less deeply in warmer climates.
+Give them some room to spread out by spacing them about 5 to 6 inches apart.